Eugochi/Eugochi/README.md

 # Hi, I'm Ugo Ejidoh👋
 An experienced full stack data analyst with a medical background, and demonstrated experience in handling big data in both public and private sector as well as academia.
-Expertise includes data cleaning,data analysis, database querying, web scrapping, and data visualization using various analytical tools.
+Expertise includes data cleaning,data analysis, database querying, web scraping, and data visualization using various analytical tools.
 Proficiency in using analytical tools like SQL, Python, R, SAS, Tableau, PowerBi, and Excel.
 7+ years of experience in customer service with excellent communication skills, and a drive to contribute effectively to making organizational goal a success.
 ## 🚀 About Me
 I'm a full stack Data Analyst with proficiency in using analytical tools like SQL, Python, R, SAS, Tableau, PowerBi, and Excel.